mappum/tmsp/doc.md

 # TMSP Overview

-The tendermint socket protocol (TMSP) is an asyncronous message passing protocol enabing a consensus engine, running in one process, to manage an application state, running in another.
+The Tendermint Socket Protocol (TMSP) is an asyncronous message passing protocol enabing a consensus engine, running in one process, to manage an application state, running in another.